harness/developer-hub/docs/chaos-engineering/features/resilience-probes/probe-acceptance-criteria.md

 - You can create system (default probes) at the project level **only once**.
 - Once you create a default probe, you can't delete or disable or update it.
-- If you have more that one resilience probe in your chaos experiment, you can disable, delete or update the system probe.
+- If you have more than one resilience probe in your chaos experiment, you can disable, delete or update the system probe.
 - Default probes are a part of resilience probes and are entered as annotations in the experiment manifest.

 ## Image registry support